Leandromaro/Java-Design-Patterns/README.md

 Memento pattern is implemented with two objects – Originator and Caretaker.
 The originator is the object whose state needs to be saved and restored and it uses an inner class to save the state of Object.
 The inner class is called Memento and it’s private so that it can’t be accessed from other objects.

+Memento pattern is simple and easy to implement, one of the thing needs to take care is that Memento class should be accessible only to the Originator object.
+Also in client application, we should use caretaker object for saving and restoring the originator state.

+Also if Originator object has properties that are not immutable, we should use deep copy or cloning to avoid data integrity issue like I have used in above example.
+We can use Serialization to achieve memento pattern implementation that is more generic rather than Memento pattern where every object needs to have it’s own Memento class implementation.

+One of the drawback is that if Originator object is very huge then Memento object size will also be huge and use a lot of memory.

 ## References
 This guide has taken some examples from: